How to Create Lists in SharePoint Using Visual Studio 2015

 At Imaginet, we’re always looking for better and faster ways to accomplish technology goals.
 In this article, we’ll explore how to create lists in SharePoint using Visual Studio 2015 in a few simple steps, making your list creation more efficient than ever.

-Before we being, be sure your development environment meets the requirements for developing SharePoint solutions.
+Before we begin, be sure your development environment meets the requirements for developing SharePoint solutions.
 You can check those requirements for each edition of Visual Studio here.

 STEP 1: Create the Solution